szaghi/DEFY/src/goto_is_fastest/README.md

 end if
 ```

-The myth originates from the old-good days when other branching-flow models (e.g. `if elseif` and `select case`) were added to the language (the early Fortran 90 implementations) alongside `goto`: *probably* the early compilers implementations supporting the *new* (for those days) branching models were not able to optimized the compiled selection based on the models as well as they did for the very-well supported (computed) `goto` model.
+The myth originates from the old-good days when other branching-flow models (e.g. `if elseif` and `select case`) were added to the language (the early Fortran 90 implementations) alongside `goto`: *probably* the early compilers implementations supporting the *new* (for those days) branching models were not able to optimized the compiled selection based on that models as well as they did for the very-well supported (computed) `goto` model.

+#### Variants

+The simple branching-flow afore described is analyzed for also some variants:

++ *flushed* branching-flow: the selector is used to find only the first worker to call, but also all other subsequent workers are called; this is intended to flavor `goto` that follow this bias without the need of *nested checks*;
++ *probability-ordered* branching-flow: the selector values are (pre) ordered into a list from the most probable (to be called) selector value to the most improbable; this is intended to help the optimizer to guess (e.g. pre-fetching) the next most probable branch.

 ### Demystified